StatisMike/shiny.quetzio/README.md

 > *Italic* parameters are interchangeable.
 You can specify either
 > *choices* or both *choiceValues* and *choiceNames* for single input.

+## Other features

+For more information about these, check vignettes and documentation.

+-   add instructions and additional item descriptions (also with *html* tags!)
+-   randomize order of items
+-   customize messages shown
+-   pre-fill questionnaire with list of values
+-   change labels depending on `reactive` expression value
+-   customize automatically generated messages
+-   add custom css rules for generated elements

 ## discoRd kudos

-Foundations for this package is in the ‘discoRd’ community.
+This package is created by the ‘discoRd’ community.
 Feel free to join our
 <a href="https://discord.gg/FuTSvkSCVj" target="_blank">discoRd channel</a>!